rscoville25/capstone_project/README.md

 - And of course, random Youtube tutorials helped me with any question I had regarding how certain thing worked

 ## Known Bugs
-- Pressing two attack buttons at the same time has both register damage, while the stronger attack's animation plays
 - Spawner is not quite finished yet